 Ibu Kartini was a leading feminist of Indonesia, born at a time where women received little to no education at all.
 She rebelled against society and inspired women to achieve more than they thought they could.

 Ibu Kartini enrolled in a Dutch school in the late 1800s, but was told to discontinue after the age of 12 as women were to focus on house chores instead.
-During this time, she made the most from her permission to participate in embroidery lessons and reading books (uncommon at the time) – which led to her growing concern of women’s education in Indonesia.
-Through the books and articles she read, she was fond of the Western world’s appreciation of education, and was determined to bring in a similar mindset to Indonesia.
+During this time, she made the most from her permission to participate in embroidery lessons and reading books (uncommon at the time) – which led to her growing concern for women’s education in Indonesia.
+Through the books and articles she read, she was fond of the Western world’s appreciation of education and was determined to bring in a similar mindset to Indonesia.

-Ibu Kartini was most well known for her written letters that she’d send to her Dutch friends in Holland during the earlier 1900s.
+Ibu Kartini was most well known for her written letters that she’d send to her Dutch friends in Holland during the early 1900s.
 She often discussed topics about the Javanese being anti-education at the time, or the restrictive and hierarchical world her people had to live in.
-These pieces of writing have now become a legacy in present day, as a collection of her letters have been published in various languages globally.
+These pieces of writing have now become a legacy in the present day, as a collection of her letters have been published in various languages globally.

 Artist: Lisa Taranchenko, from USA